CircuitSculptor/fpga-vga-verilog/index.md

 categories: demo
 ---

+Blog Created on 20/10/25
+Updated at 17:10 on 28/10/25

 Add a short welcome message or introduction here.
 Aim to get the viewer interested in what follows!
 Guideline: 1 or 2 sentences.

-I am adding a test sentence here at 13:24 on 03/12/24.

 ## **Template VGA Design**
 ### **Project Set-Up**